shuaib88/MicroServices/README.md

 The pod specs and diagram of the system are included, however the actual code base, schema for data structures, are propietary and not included.

 ## Target System Architecure
-The entire system runs on Linux-Fedora24, data replication is implemented using Gluster File System that maintain two data bricks on each node of the system.
+The entire system runs on Linux-Fedora24, data replication is implemented using Gluster File System that maintain  data bricks and replicas of each brick on each node of the system.

 The cluster consists of a single master which host the Kubernetes critical services, and any number of nodes which can be scaled horizontally to decrease processing time.